PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 * **default**: 1
 * **description**: Sets the delay, in ticks, at which the server attempts to
   spread grass.
-Higher values will result in slower spread.
+Higher values will result in a slower spread.

 use-faster-eigencraft-redstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~